johndaudelin/react-boggle/README.md

 ## Description

-This will be a web based Boggle game created in React.
+This is a web based Boggle game created in React.

 ## Setup